tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

     GROUP BY ?sie ?testType
     ORDER BY ?sie ?testType

-Given a `Specification` (as would be known when starting with a `bdqffdq:Assertion` and following `bdqffdq:producesAssertion` to a `bdqffdq:Implementation` then `bdqffdq:usesSpecification`), which Test was run with which argument values for which `Parameters`?
+Given a `Specification` (as would be known when starting with a `bdqffdq:Response` and following `bdqffdq:producesResponse` to a `bdqffdq:Implementation` then `bdqffdq:usesSpecification`), which Test was run with which argument values for which `Parameters`?

     PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>
     PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>